 In association with the Hartsook Centre for Sustainable Philanthropy at Plymouth University and the Institute of Fundraising

-This leading guide brings together the biggest thinkers and most experienced fundraisers from the charity sector worldwide to offer you sound practical advice to getting your bequests right.
+This groundbreaking guide brings together 24 of the charity sector’s biggest thinkers and most experienced fundraisers to offer you sound, practical advice.

 Who is this book for?